BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 * the parameters used to configure a JMS Provider

+HJB uses HTTP, the text-based protocol of the WWW, to ensure that it is language-neutral.

-The JMS API is defined in terms of methods that accept Java types, so any system that interacts with it needs to handle the data in manner that preserve this type information.
+The JMS API is defined in terms of methods that accept Java types, so any system that interacts with it needs to handle the data in manner that preserves this type information.

+Actually, many JMS API methods actually depend on Java's small set of native types, rather than more complex object types, so the task or preserving type information does not require the need of complex deserialization or marshalling protocol.

-HJB uses HTTP, a text-oriented protocol to make it language-neutral, so it is necessary to find a way to preserve the JMS type information.
-The simplest way to do this is to provide a textual mapping for each type in the small set of fundamental types present in the JMS API.
-This approach allows all strongly-typed data in the JMS API to be encoded as strings in the HTTP requests and responses handled by HJB.
+The simplest way to preserve the Java type information in HTTP's text messages is to provide a textual mapping for each type in the set of native types present in the JMS API.
+This approach allows all typed data in the JMS API to be encoded as strings in the HTTP requests and responses handled by HJB.

 Mapped Types
 ------------